Planning a One Week Tuscany Trip? Good for you! Our 7 Day Tuscany Itinerary highlights exactly what to see and do to make the most of your vacation!

 Lucca

 The walled city of Lucca is a Medieval wonder!
 Compact (but absolutely crammed with stunning churches and grand villas), Lucca is a maze of narrow, cobblestone lanes that lead to spacious squares.
-Use our Lucca Sightseeing Guide for tips on what to see and do.
+Use our Lucca Sightseeing Guide for your visit.

 Siena

 Beautiful Siena is a much-loved hilltop town and a top destination on a Tuscany One Week Trip.
-A quintessential Tuscan town, Siena is a place to wander and soak in the charm.
+A quintessential Tuscan town, it’s a place to wander and soak in the charm.
 Learn more about What To See in Siena.

 San Gimignano

-Known for its ancient towers that rise high above the hill town, San Gimignano offers visitors a glimpse of life in Tuscany in the Middle Ages.
-Travelers can easily cover the sights on a day trip with our Guide to San Gimignano Things To Do.
+Known for its ancient towers, San Gimignano offers visitors a glimpse of life in Tuscany in the Middle Ages.
+Travelers can easily cover the sights on a day trip with our Guide to San Gimignano.

-We believe that there are essentially two ways to best plan travel to Tuscany, Italy – either stay in multiple locations or opt for one place and take day trips.
+We believe that there are essentially two ways to plan travel to Tuscany – either stay in multiple locations or opt for one place and take day trips.

 In our 1 Week in Tuscany Itinerary, we recommend staying overnight in two different places – 4 days in Florence and 3 days in Siena – and taking at least one day trip from each.